semgrep/semgrep/README.md

 #### Pattern Features

-`sgrep` patterns make use of two primary features:
+`semgrep` patterns make use of two primary features:

 * **Metavariables like `$X`, `$WIDGET`, or `$USERS`.** Metavariable names can only contain uppercase characters - names like `$x` or `$SOME_VALUE` are